brunobg/webdevbook/docs/backend/models.md

 }
 ```

 The `!` marks that field as required.
-Note that Graphql allows arrays of basic types, unlike SQL:
+Note that Graphql allows arrays of basic types, unlike SQL (but which is common in NoSQL):

 ```graphql
 type Something {